PrincetonUniversity/hpc_beginning_workshop/src/util/index.md

 scp -r test_dir bhicks@adroit:.
 ```
-This copies test_dir (as one unit, with the files undernearth pulled in too) to adroit.
+This copies test_dir (as one unit, with the files underneath pulled in too) to adroit.
 The syntax is the '-r' flag to move the folder recursively (i.e. folder and sub-files and folders) the path to copy from and the path to copy to, prepended with my user and login. `.` says "Wherever your shell start on login", which happens to be home.

 You can reverse that to get the file back to your local machine.
 For many, many files, you may want to zip or tar them using the utility of your choice and move them that way.